NewyorkMengHer/RAWG-Data-Flow/README.md

 2. **S3 Storage**: The extracted JSON data from RAWG is stored in an S3 bucket.
 3. **Data Review**: Using Visual Studio Code on a local machine, the data is reviewed to understand its structure and determine the necessary transformations.
 4. **Glue & Spark Transformation**: AWS Glue extracts the data from the S3 bucket.
 Spark is then used to handle the transformation process, especially dealing with nested arrays in the data.
-5. **Final Storage**: Post-transformation, the data is saved as a CSV and stored back in an S3 bucket.
+5. **Second Storage**: Post-transformation, the data is saved as a CSV and stored back in an S3 bucket.
+6. **RedShift**: The CSV is further extracted and loaded into Amazon Redshift for queries

 ![image](images/RAWG%20Data%20Pipeline%20Architecture.JPG)